 ALS destroys motor neurons – the nerve cells that control muscle movement – in the brain and spinal cord.
 The disorder progresses to paralysis and death.
 Most patients only live 2-5 years after diagnosis.
 There are rare exceptions, including the famous theoretical physicist Stephen Hawking, who was diagnosed with ALS more than 50 years ago.

 The team identified two different kinds (called A and B strains) of SOD1 aggregates in mice – both of which spread when injected into the animals’ spinal cords.
-The protein clumps spread in nerve cells along the whole spinal cord, coincident with progression of an ALS-like disease that resulted in death.

 For their study, the team used mice genetically modified to carry the human form of the SOD1 gene.
 The authors note: